(1737 - )

 It will bring me fame and fortune!
 In the happy days to be,

-Men of every clime and nation will be round to gaze on me.
+Men of every clime and nation will come round to gaze on me.

 Chemists in their thousands and scientists of note,